NicoLaessig/IFCheckerXML/README.md

 With the IFCheckerXML .ifcxml files can be validated against general rules, as well as formal propositions, according to the IFC documentation.
 The corresponding warnings and/or errors (if found) will be written as a .csv file containing multiple information about the specific error/warning.
-The rules/formal propositions checked can be easily adapted, as explained below.
+The rules/formal propositions checked can be easily adapted, as explained below in point 4.
+This code is written to work with files of the newest IFC ISO standard (IFC4 ADD2 TC1; ISO 16739-1:2018).
+It also may work on some other versions, but it has not been tested.

 ## 1. Source Files Information